The Alzheimer’s Association claims that more than 400,000 Texans have Alzheimer’s. About 1.1 million family members try to care for them.

 - Outdoor courtyards and covered patios

-Specialized dementia caregivers form family-like bonds with residents in this calming, clean, and secure environment.
-We build trust and provide relief from the unique challenges seniors with Alzheimer’s and other forms of dementia face.
+At The Ridglea, specialized dementia caregivers form family-like bonds with residents in a calming, clean, and secure environment.
+We build trust and provide relief from the considerable challenges seniors with Alzheimer’s and other forms of dementia face.

-This form of long-term care allows seniors with memory loss to find purpose and build relationships with others on a similar journey.
-The Cottage purposefully keeps the resident-to-staff ratio low to offer personalized experiences.
-Whether your loved one is in the early stages of dementia or beyond, comfort and relief is available.
+This type of long-term care helps seniors with memory loss find purpose; it allows them to build relationships with others on similar journeys.
+The Cottage has a purposeful resident-to-caregiver ratio to offer personalized experiences.
+Whether your loved one is in the early or later stages of dementia, they’ll find comfort and relief in our compassionate memory care setting.